Alzheimer's Documentary Series

 We've been married for 34 years, and we're looking for many, many, many, many more.

->>Many, many, many, many more.
+>>Many, many, many more.

-(light upbeat music) >>My name is John J. Sullivan, and right next to me is my wife, Patricia, or as I call her Pat.
+(gentle music continues) >>My name is John J. Sullivan, and right next to me is my wife Patricia, or as I call her, Pat.

-(light upbeat music) >>The most important thing in a family or in life is to live your values.
+(gentle music continues) >>The most important thing in a family or in life is to live your values.

->>He is very committed, and he is a strong advocate for what he believes is right.
+>>He is very committed and he is a strong advocate for what he believes is right, and community and family are two of the things that are the most important.

-(restaurant guest laughing) >>[Restaurant Guest] We're all gonna be on the news.
+>>We're all gonna be on news.

->>Yeah, (chuckles) I'm here.
+>>Yeah, I'm here.

 We're all friends for a long time.

->>So Sam is a good man.
+>>Sam is a good man.

-He's very giving in both time and treasure.
+He is very giving in both time and treasure.

 That's what I know.